-While Synthroid is the drug of choice for people with hypothyroidism, patients do have other treatment options.
-Many alternative doctors prescribe Armour because it comes from the thyroids of pigs and is believed to be more natural and more similar to human thyroid hormone.
+While levothyroxine, the generic of Synthroid is the drug of choice for people with hypothyroidism, patients do have other treatment options.
+Many alternative doctors prescribe Armour because it comes from the thyroids of pigs and is believed by some to be more natural and more similar to human thyroid hormone.
 But many traditional doctors favor Synthroid, believing that synthetic is best, says Dr. Friedman.
-Since some patients may do better on Armour, however, Dr. Friedman recommends talking to your doctor about trying Armour if you are not feeling well on Synthyroid.
+Since some patients may do better on Armour, however, Dr. Friedman recommends talking to your doctor about trying Armour if you are not feeling well on Synthroid.

-Although most patients do just fine taking Synthroid, some may also require T3, the active form of thyroid hormone.
+Although most patients do just fine taking Synthroid, some do better if they also take T3, the active form of thyroid hormone.
 Synthroid is comprised of thyroxine, or T4, which is converted into T3 in the body.
-One study found that in about 20% of patients, taking levothyroxine alone was not enough to achieve a healthy ratio of T3 to T4 , despite having normal TSH levels in blood tests.
+About 5% to 10% of people taking T4 still have bothersome hypothyroid symptoms.
 For these patients, adding T3 or Cytomel, to their treatment regimen may help.

-For more than 50 years, Synthroid has been used by millions of Americans.
-In fact, according to IMS Institute for Healthcare Informatics, 21.5 million prescriptions were written monthly for generic Synthroid in the US between April 2014 and May 2015.
+For more than 60 years, levothyroxine has been used by millions of Americans.
+In fact, according to the IQVIA Institute for Human Data Science, 96 million prescriptions were written for generic Synthroid in 2018.

 The key to successful use of Synthroid seems to be in the monitoring of the dosage you receive.
 Keeping close tabs on any changes in how you feel on Synthroid and working with your doctor to make sure your dosage is correct can go a long way in using this ubiquitous thyroid medication successfully.